 How long is the journey from Lagos to Accra?

 Prepare for an entire day’s trip.
-Most buses make stops Benin Republic and Togo.
+Most buses make stops in the Benin Republic and Togo.
 If you’re lucky, these stops will be short and won’t prolong your trip.
 My return journey from Accra to Lagos took about 17 hours.
 I broke down my onward journey, so the trip was bearable.
 I would recommend that you do the same if you have a bit more time.
 It’s just less stressful that way.

-What should I expect?
+Nigeria Ghana Road Trip: What should I expect?